 Notaría 89 Listed by payload Ransomware Group

 On March 19, 2026, Notaría 89 in the State of Mexico appeared on the leak site of the ransomware group known as Payload.
-The Mexican notary public, which handles sensitive legal documents for real estate transactions, mortgages, testaments, powers of attorney, and company formations, had internal files exfiltrated during a ransomware attack.
+The Mexican notary public, which handles sensitive legal documents for real estate transactions, mortgages, testaments, powers of attorney, and company formations, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that the attackers published a sample of the stolen data on their onion leak site.
 The breach involved internal files from Notaría 89 – Edomex, a firm led by Licenciado Luis Octavio Hermoso y Colín.
 Available reporting describes the notary as responsible for high volumes of official records that routinely contain full names, addresses, identification numbers, property details, financial information, and family relationships of clients.
 No exact victim count has been released, and it remains unclear whether the attackers have published the full dataset or are using the initial leak to pressure the organization.
 The incident follows the group’s typical pattern of exfiltrating data before encrypting systems and then listing non-paying victims on their public leak page.